adammurdoch/build-builder/README.md

 - Implementation classes are public.
 - Improve project and source file names, particularly test files.
 - No build cache performance scenarios

-#### Adding source to an existing build

-- Adding source to an existing build does not consider project dependencies.
-- Adding source to a native build does nothing.